Learn German with TV Shows: 28 Best Series and Where to Watch

 “Der Tatortreiniger” (Crime Scene Cleaner)

-Where to watch: Amazon Prime, ARD Mediathek
+Where to watch: ARD Mediathek

-“Der Tatortreiniger is a dark comedy set in Germany.
+“Der Tatortreiniger” is a dark comedy set in Germany.
 And when I say dark, I mean that the main character and supporting cast make jokes on the set of crime scenes after rather gruesome acts have been committed.

 “Der Tatortreiniger” is also a relatively long-running show.
 In total, there are seven seasons that can be accessed online.

-As you might’ve guessed, the story follows a man known as Schotty who cleans up crime scenes after murders or other heinous crimes.
+The story follows a man known as Schotty who cleans up crime scenes after murders or other heinous crimes.
 As part of the show’s premise, Schotty stumbles upon a friend or family member of the victim in each episode.

 “Danni Lowinski”